IMPORTANT NEWS: Potential Infringement on Your Landowner Rights.

-As Americans, we value and seek to protect the rights of freedom and liberty.
-One of the best expressions of those rights is ability to have private land ownership.
-Our members own/lease land that dedicated to the production of crops and livestock.
+As Americans, we value the rights of freedom and liberty.
+These best expression of those rights is the ability to engage in private land ownership.
+CRELA’s Members own and lease land dedicated to the production of crops & livestock.
 As times change, landowners have found new ways to utilize the land to remain financially viable.
-We’ve done this while still protecting the land and keep it productive for the future, also.
+We’ve done this while still protecting the land and keeping it productive for the future.

-Not all landowners have the opportunity to use their mineral estate.
-Every landowner does have wind that blows and sun that shines, though.
-These things occur over 300 days per year on the high plains, though.
+However, not all landowners have the opportunity to use the mineral estate.
+Every landowner does have wind that blows and sun that shines over 300 days per year on the high plains, though.
 Because of this, CRELA believes in harvesting wind & solar resources for economic benefit.
 “Renewing the Future.”

-The landowner association formed to foster and promote common interests in renewable energy.
-CRELA is also used to pool financial resources to hire legal counsel when needed.
-The purpose of legal counsel is to negotiate fair contracts that are beneficial.
-CRELA formed in 2008 to unite landowner associations into a common voice.
-We work to address issues/concerns that help or hinder renewable energy development.
+The landowner association gathers and fiscally manages the financial resources of its participants.
+This is to hire legal counsel to negotiate a fair & equitable contract beneficial for all.
+CRELA was formed in March 2008 to unite landowner associations into one voice with a common goal.
+The goal to address issues and concerns to help or hinder renewable energy development.

-CRELA works to establish industry partnerships and contacts so the landowners can be informed and industry professionals are made aware that our Members are interested.
-Our organization stands for and with projects that can be most beneficial to our members.
-We also want to benefit our communities.
-We work to support projects as an advocate before local, state and federal agencies.
-We also advocate to groups and organizations, as well as the general public.
+- Advocacy – CRELA works to establish industry partnerships and contacts so the landowners can be informed and industry professionals are made aware that our Members are interested.
+Our organization stands for and with those projects that can be most beneficial to our Members and their communities and actively works to support those projects as an advocate before local, state and federal agencies, before other groups and organizations, and ultimately, the general public/consumer.